gitudacity/movies/README.md

 To execute run the fresh_tomatoes.html file on your browser.

 If you are running it from your command line, you can execute entertainment_center.py with command python ./<file_name>.
+Be sure to have the python interpreter installed.

 This repository is used in Udacity's Full Stack Developers course Check out this and other courses here: https://www.udacity.com/courses/all